Lots of us assume that starting a family is a straightforward process, but for many couples, this isn’t the case.

 When you’re trying to conceive, infertility itself can be the biggest sign that you may need to speak to a specialist about fertility testing.
 However, there are other less-obvious signs to watch out for, including:

-- Changes in sexual desire or trouble maintaining an erection
+- Issues with sexual function, such as changes in sexual desire or trouble maintaining an erection

 - Pain or swelling in the testicles